 Back in the late 1980s, medically supervised fasts gained in popularity and those diets also restricted carbohydrates and overall calories.
 The end result, like the keto diet, was to make the body go into ketosis.
-Newsflash, in 1980 those diets were supervised in a medical setting because going into ketosis was not considered to be safe without medical supervision.
-Now, no one thinks twice about it.
-This attitude is on trend with everyone being an “expert”, because everyone eats.
+Newsflash-in the 1980 those diets were supervised in a medical setting because going into ketosis was not considered to be safe without medical supervision.
+Nowadays, no one thinks twice about it.
+This attitude is on trend with everyone being an “expert”, because everyone needs to eat.

 Management of epileptic seizures by the keto diet has been going on for over a century.
 There is no dispute as to the efficacy of keto diets for seizures.
 “Keto” flu symptoms aside, the keto diet is an easy and mindless way to lose weight.
 Without sufficient carbohydrates available to fuel the brain and central nervous system, the body transitions to using ketones.
 Those ketones act as a natural appetite suppressant, making the weight loss process easy.